nickv2002/Imperial-Assault-Skirmish-Map-Project/ReadMe.md

 * Finally, individual maps can be printed by downloading the 300 DPI **Print Versions** linked in the table above (with '&rarr;') and submitting that to PixArtPrinting.
 To calculate the print dimensions in inches: divide the horizontal and vertical pixels by 300.
 * Recommended shop & product: [PixArtPrinting PVC Banners](https://www.pixartprinting.com/signage/banners-mesh/pvc-banner/)
 * PixArtPrinting *does* print 300 DPI JPGs (including the groups and single maps hosted here), even though their website asks for PDFs.
+* PixArtPrinting charges by the area of your print but there is a minimum charge that's about equal to 1 or 2 maps, so you might as well order a few at once to save on the cost per map.
+It's also much cheaper to choose the slowest delivery time on the order page.
 * The JPG files are very large so some people have trouble seeing them on their computer.
 Give them some time if you have an older computer.

 ### Background & Colophon